input-output-hk/mantis/README.md

 and in the Daedalus integration version they are forced to use HTTPS and client SSL certificate.
 The Daedalus version comes with a bundled JVM but the command line version requires a JVM to be installed and available on the target machine.

-This version has been tested on Windows 10, MacOS and Ubuntu.
+This version has been tested on Windows 10, MacOS and Linux.

 ### Status - CLI Release Candidate 1